Dyalog/APLCourse/docs/array-logic-data-driven-conditionals.md

 </div>
 </div>

-Some of these are more general mathematical functions which happen to reduce to logical functions when used with Booeleans:
+Some of these are more general mathematical functions which happen to be the same as logical functions when used with Booeleans (`1`s and `0`s):

 ```APL
       3 ∧ 4               ⍝ Lowest common multiple